cmrigney/node-sftp-s3/README.md

 ## Notes

 Password authentication is NOT currently supported.
 Only public/private key auth.
 It should be simple to add this feature.
 A PR is welcome. :)

+### Docker

+The module also includes a server suitable for running in a Docker container.

+1. `cp .env.sample .env`
+2. Edit `.env` to add appropriate configuration values for all variables
+3. `mkdir keys && ssh-keygen -t rsa -f keys/server_key_rsa`
+4. For each user, `ssh-keygen -t rsa -f keys/id_<username>`
+5. `docker-compose up`